shizonic/dotfiles-46/README.md

 While customizing a linux desktop may be endlessly fun, it is also endlessly worthless.

 The default Emacs light theme is actually perfect.
-"But--" No, we don't need dark-mode-- the entire internet is actually in light mode, and switching back and forth from a light web browser to a dark text editor is blinding; while using a "dark-reader" browser extension, the internet breaks.
+"But--" No, we don't need "dark-mode."
+The entire internet is already in "light mode" and switching back and forth from a light browser to a dark editor is blinding.
+And when using a "dark-reader" browser extension, the internet breaks.

 - Left Control and Left Alt are swapped.

-Old keyboards from back in the day were actually designed with control closer to the space bar.
+Ancient keyboards were actually designed with control closer to the space bar intentionally.
 With this simple swap, one can press Left Control with one's left thumb; likewise Right Alt may be pressed with the right thumb-- ensuring proper ergonomics whilst using modifiers (goodbye "Emacs pinky!") and rendering modal editing unnecessary.

 On that note, a mechanical keyboard is a necessity and the best way to prevent RSI, not vim.
 We may be hackers, but first of all, we are typists.
 Click clack clack, rat a tat tat.
 I recommend cherry blues.

-- If Emacs loads in more than 1 second, it is bloated.
+- If starting Emacs takes longer than ~1-2 seconds, it is bloated.

 AND/OR poorly configured...